SkylerClayne/shaky-links/README.md

 # Shaky Links
-Easy way to make your links shake!
+Easy way to make your links shake.
-Using CSS3 transitions created a domain where shaky links exists everywhere you'd like them to!
+Using CSS3 transitions created a word where shaky links exists everywhere you'd like them to.

 # How to use
 1. Clone/download